-Dispersed camping near Lake City, Colorado, is by far the best way to experience this unique and mysterious high-elevation resort.
-Featuring the most significant number historic heritage sites per capita anywhere in the world, Lake City is a must-visit if you’re a history buff.
+Dispersed camping near Lake City is by far the best way to experience this unique and mysterious high-elevation resort.
+Featuring the most significant number of historic heritage sites per capita anywhere in the world, Lake City is a must-visit if you’re a history buff.

 Or, if you like catching record-size tarpon and hogfish.

 To clarify what I mean by most cool, old-timey, notable heritage buildings per Lake City resident, here’s a curious piece of math:

 350 permanent residents / 200 historic heritage structures = ¾ of a City Laker per a historic site!
 So, imagine an Old West tavern or a well-preserved prospecting mine and then a Lake City resident minus a leg next to it, and you get the picture of what this place is all about.
 Actually, don’t imagine that; that’s weird.

 Anyway, you get the idea – this place is full of history, but its immense Coloradoan story-telling potential is not all this place is known for.